wizelineacademy/react-bootcamp-2020/README.md

     - Public and private routes
 - Fetch results from YouTube API (keep reading for more details)
   - Search videos by name
-- User Authentication (keep reading for more details)
+- Apply user authentication (keep reading for more details)
-- Unit Tests Coverage (~70%)
+- Implement Unit Tests Coverage (~70%)

 Try to keep the use of 3rd party libraries to the minimum, especially the ones related to the topics covered in the course.

-E.g., you can use some CSS framework (such as Bootstrap) if that makes you feel more comfortable and move faster, but we will still want you to develop and deliver meaningful styled-components.
+For example, you can use some CSS framework (such as Bootstrap) if that makes you feel more comfortable and move faster.
+However, we will still want you to develop and deliver meaningful styled-components.

 ## Getting Started